 Busted for Driving High in Oregon?

-That said, unlike with alcohol, which can be measured by blood alcohol content (BAC), impairment from cannabis can be a pretty tricky thing to assess accurately, efficiently or even-handedly.
-There is no breathalyzer for THC (the intoxicant in marijuana) levels and, even if there was, the drug can affect different people very differently.
+But while breath tests can measure a person’s blood alcohol content (BAC), impairment from cannabis can be difficult to assess accurately or efficiently.
+There is no breathalyzer for THC (the intoxicant in marijuana) and even if there was, the drug can affect people very differently.

-If arrested, the driver will be given a urine test to determine the presence and level of THC in their system (Oregon rarely uses blood tests, which is the only scientifically recognized way to test the amount of THC currently in one’s body).
-Under Oregon’s implied consent law, if you refuse to submit to being tested, you’ll automatically have your license suspended.
-The mere presence of cannabis metabolites in your urine, in conjunction with an officer’s reasonable suspicion of recent use, is enough to result in criminal charges.
+If arrested, the driver will be given a urine test or blood test to determine the presence and level of THC metabolites in their system.
+Under Oregon’s implied consent law, if you refuse to submit to being tested, you’ll face automatic driver’s license suspension.

 Disputing Presented Evidence